-MONTGOMERY – Governor Robert Bentley on Thursday announced that the Small Business Administration (SBA) has approved a request for disaster assistance for Jackson, Dekalb, Madison, and Marshall Counties.
+MONTGOMERY – The Governor on Thursday announced that the Small Business Administration (SBA) has approved a request for disaster assistance for Jackson, Dekalb, Madison, and Marshall Counties.
 The approval is based on damaged assessments from severe storms, wind, and flooding that occurred on November 29-30, 2016.
 Governor Bentley made the request to the SBA on Friday, December 9, 2016.

 “Cleanup continues in many communities following the recent severe weather and we want to help Alabamians get the assistance they need,” Governor Bentley said.
 “There is help available for homeowners, businesses and nonprofit organizations that suffered damage from the severe storms, wind, and flooding.
 From the time the storms hit our state, to seeking today’s disaster declaration from the SBA, we have been working with affected communities and connecting them with the available resources.”

 The declaration covers the primary County of Jackson.
 It also covers the adjacent counties of Dekalb, Madison and Marshall.
 Applicants may be eligible for a loan amount increase up to 20 percent of their physical damages, as verified by the SBA for mitigation purposes.
 Eligible mitigation improvements may now include a safe room or storm shelter to help protect property and occupants from future damage caused by a similar disaster.

 “As Governor Bentley and I toured the damaged areas a couple of weeks ago, we saw people suffering.
 With this assistance people will be able to repair their homes and businesses,” Alabama EMA Director Art Faulkner said.
 “I urge everyone who had damage in the declared counties to contact SBA or stop by the Disaster Loan Outreach Center and inquire about assistance to help you recover.”